brunch/brunch-guide/content/en/chapter01-whats-brunch.md

 This might sound excessive, but as soon as you’re slower than that and reach 2, 3 or even 10 seconds, as is far too often the case with Grunt or Gulp, what do you get?
 Developers and designers who spend **more time checking their tool’s console** after each file save than looking at the result of their change in the browser.

 The wonders of hot-swapping and live injection of CSS or JS in an open browser page **are useless** if you must first wait several seconds for the build to update.
-Even a good ol' `Alt+Tab` followed by a keyboard-based Refresh quickly trips over itself if it must first wait a while.  **The feedback loop crumbles**, its transmission belt gets stuck.
+Even a good ol’ `Alt+Tab` followed by a keyboard-based Refresh quickly trips over itself if it must first wait a while.  **The feedback loop crumbles**, its transmission belt gets stuck.

 **Brunch is insanely fast.**

 If you want to see for yourself what an **efficient feedback loop** looks like, check out [this segment](http://youtu.be/2Dl9ES6IC3c?t=26m55s) of my (French-language) screencast “Dev-Avengers for the front-end web.”
-I just need to watch the looks on the audience’s eyes when I showcase this stuff to feel how *hungry* front-end devs are for this.
+I just need to watch the looks in the audience’s eyes when I showcase this stuff to feel how *hungry* front-end devs are for this.

 ## Then why do I only ever hear about the others?

-In a word?  **Marketing.**
+In a word?  **Marketing.**  *(OK, and perhaps docs too, to some extent.)*

 **Grunt** was the first to really get noticed (starting in the second semester of 2012), and its popularity soared again when it got selected as the build tool for the Angular ecosystem; it **peaked by late 2013**, at which time Gulp started eating its lunch.

 Broccoli remains on the fringe, even if it occasionally gets some spotlight.
-And Glou hasn't started marketing itself in earnest yet, as its developers want to add some more polish to it first.
+And Glou hasn’t started marketing itself in earnest yet, as its developers want to add some more polish to it first.

 And Brunch?
 Brunch never made the news much.
-It's alive and kickin', has an **extremely loyal user base**, and just about anyone I show it to switches quite quickly to it: after 3+ years of teaching advanced JS and front-end dev or Node.js, this is still the first thing my trainees apply back at work on the next Monday :smile:.
+It’s alive and kickin’, has an **extremely loyal user base**, and just about anyone I show it to switches quite quickly to it: after 3+ years of teaching advanced JS and front-end dev or Node.js, this is still the first thing my trainees apply back at work on the next Monday :smile:.
 And every time I present on [Dev Avengers](https://www.youtube.com/watch?v=2Dl9ES6IC3c), people ogle…

 Still, Brunch remains discreet.
-With 4,000 GitHub stars (43% of Grunt's), 270+ forks and 4+ years of active existence, it’s no small project, it’s just… discreet.
+With 4,000 GitHub stars (43% of Grunt’s), 270+ forks and 4+ years of active existence, it’s no small project, it’s just… discreet.

 That being said, it looks like 2014 was a renaissance year for Brunch, as developer mindshare goes.
 [Various](http://alxhill.com/blog/articles/brunch-coffeescript-angular/) [articles](http://blog.jetbrains.com/webstorm/2014/06/the-brunch-build-tool/) got published.
 3 years after its birth, people seemed to suddenly realize Brunch was there.
 To wit: